live-keys/livekeys/plugins/lcvcore/doc/plugin-lcvcore.md

 {qmlMethod:CamCapture staticLoad(string device,size resolution)}

-Loads the CamCaptures state. [device]() can be either a link or a device number.
+Loads the CamCaptures state, where `device` can be either a link or a device number.
 The device number should be given in string form.
-Usually a default webcam can be accesed by the '0'.
-[Resolution]() is optional and stores the resolution at which to open the capture.
+Usually a default webcam can be accesed by '0'. `Resolution` is optional and stores the resolution at which to open the capture.

 {qmlProperty:bool paused}